-It’s probably too early to call, but the Orange Salted Honey Cake from Icing on the Cake has quickly become a stand-out recipe.
+It’s probably too early to call, but the Orange Layer Cake with Salted Honey from Icing on the Cake has quickly become a stand-out recipe.
 With its frilly, flirty buttercream and intriguing flavor combination, it’s easy to see why.
 Both the design AND flavors are perfect for spring/summer, so it’s no wonder that this cake has become as early favorite.

 Here are some reasons why people are loving the petal decoration:

 1) you don’t have to start with a perfectly smooth cake

 2) each petal on its own can be far from perfect while the finished cake will still be beautiful as a whole.